macchiato-dev/ristretto/container-frame.md

 - [ ] Have ProxyFrame update dimensions
 - [ ] Have the ProxyFrame update the ContainerFrame and apply the updates

+The ContainerFrame can do the same build that the app does to load AppView.
+It's in `host.md`.
+Once that's set up it can build the pages nested beneath that.

 ## ContainerFrame

 `ContainerFrame.js`